Surface Plasmon Polaritons: Creation Dynamics and Interference of Slow and Fast Propagating SPPs at a Temporal Boundary: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{lectromagnetic} wave propagation in time-varying media has long been a topic of research, with early investigations focusing on the electromagnetic response in media undergoing temporal changes to the material parameters.
-These early investigations considered the propagation of waves within a spatially homogeneous time-varying dielectric \cite{Morgenthaler1958}, pulsed excitations within a spatially homogeneous time-varying plasma \cite{Felsen1970}, and a spatially homogeneous time-varying dielectric (a vacuum-dielectric half-space, where the waves are incident on the dielectric from the vacuum space) \cite{Fante1971}.
-Furthermore, \cite{Ruiz1978} considered waves within a spatially homogeneous dielectric, where the dielectric suddenly changes at a temporal boundary, using the Laplace transform technique, and, finally, notably, \cite{Jiang1975} considered a dipole excitation (electric dipole point source) within a spatially homogeneous dielectric (vacuum), where the dielectric suddenly changes to a plasma at a temporal boundary, using the Laplace transform technique.
+\IEEEPARstart{E}{lectromagnetic} wave propagation in time-varying media has long been a topic of research, with early investigations focusing on the electromagnetic response in media undergoing temporal changes to the material parameters (i.e., a temporal boundary).
+These early investigations considered the propagation of waves within a spatially homogeneous time-varying dielectric \cite{Morgenthaler1958}, pulsed excitations within a spatially homogeneous time-varying plasma \cite{Felsen1970}, and a vacuum-dielectric half-space, with a temporal boundary, where the waves are incident on the dielectric from the vacuum space \cite{Fante1971}.
+Furthermore, \cite{Ruiz1978} considered a spatially homogeneous dielectric with a time-boundary using Laplace transforms, and, finally, notably, \cite{Jiang1975} considered a dipole excitation (electric dipole point source) within a spatially homogeneous dielectric (vacuum), where the dielectric suddenly changes to a plasma at a temporal boundary, using the Laplace transform technique.

-In all of these cases, and subsequent research \cite{Xiao2014,Bakunov2014,Caloz2020a,Caloz2020,Solis2021,Gratus2021,Galiffi2022,Huidobro2023}, it is established that a time-varying media platform results in unique electromagnetic phenomenon not seen in time-static media, e.g., frequency shifting and frequency splitting of the incident wave at the temporal boundary, due to the conservation of momentum, which results in forward and backward waves (frequency splitting) at different frequencies than the incident wave (frequency shifting) in the temporal region after the temporal boundary.
+In all of these cases, and subsequent research \cite{Xiao2014,Bakunov2014,Caloz2020a,Caloz2020,Solis2021,Gratus2021,Galiffi2022,Huidobro2023}, it is established that a time-varying media platform results in unique electromagnetic phenomenon not seen in time-static media, e.g., frequency shifting and frequency splitting of the incident wave at the temporal boundary, due to the conservation of momentum, which results in spatially forward and backward waves (frequency splitting) at different frequencies than the incident wave (frequency shifting) in the temporal region after the temporal boundary.

 Due to the irreversibility of time, the waves scattered at a temporal boundary can only occur in the temporal region after the temporal boundary, i.e., they can't travel back to the past (to the temporal region before the temporal boundary).
 This behavior is contrary to that of wave scattering at a spatial boundary, resulting in reflected waves and transmitted waves relative to the spatial boundary.